Updated 10 December 2020

 New Map Rendering

 Our current map rendering engine has served us well.
-However, its underlying technology will not be supported an upcoming versions of macOS.
-Technology moves forward and we certainly now have a new candidate from Google which is proving to be quicker, easier to work with and in initial tests use less memory and be more battery friendly – it just appears to be lighter on its feet and hence using less resources.
+However, its underlying technology will not be supported on macOS Catalina onwards.
+Technology moves forward and we certainly now have a new candidate from Google which is proving to be quicker, easier to work with and uses less memory and is therefore more battery friendly – it just appears to be lighter on its feet and hence using less resources.

 In completely changing our map rendering engine, we also looked at our map tile format.